finos/perspective/docs/md/usage.md

 const fs = require("fs");

 // Start a WS/HTTP host on port 8080.
 The `assets` property allows
-// the `WorkerHost()` to also serves the file structure rooted in this
+// the `WebSocketServer()` to also serves the file structure rooted in this
 // module's directory.
 const host = new WebSocketServer({ assets: [__dirname], port: 8080 });